-Moody's supply file each quarter to calibrate their stochastic engine in line with the latest economic variables such as interest rates and inflation.

-Due to the quarterly update of the data in the engine these boundaries do move from time to time but are targeted to be roughly 5% intervals i.e. -4, -9, -14, -19 & -24.
+Moody's supply a file each quarter to calibrate their stochastic engine in line with the latest economic variables such as interest rates and inflation.
+Due to the quarterly update of the data in the engine, the minimum gain boundaries do move from time to time.